 The Life of George Cruikshank is not an uncommon book, Princeton has several.
 The text was prepared four years after Cruikshank’s death in 1878 as an homage to the artist.
 Extra-illustrated versions are also included in our collection but they do not compare to our new acquisition.

 Previously, the largest volume in Princeton’s collection was comprised of two octavo books (as published) with 78 additional plates.
 Our new acquisition is three times the size with extra material from the whole of Cruikshank’s oeuvre, beginning with his earliest caricatures to his book illustrations (especially Dickens) to his obsession with Temperance, including such series as Monstrosities (Fashion), Oliver Twist, Hunting Stories, The Bottle, Drunkard’s Children and many others.
-Several prints are signed by Cruikshank in pencil and there are frequent notes concerning rarity.
+Several prints are signed by Cruikshank in pencil and there are frequent notes concerning their rarity.

 There are many plates of London views and haunts; portraits of the Royal family and leading celebrities; playbills and posters for theater productions; along with many prints by Cruikshank’s family and colleagues, such as Thomas Rowlandson, Isaac Cruikshank, James Gillray, Robert Cruikshank and others.

 There are seventeen manuscripts and signed items including autograph letters by George Cruikshank, Ruskin, Jerrold, Crowquil, and others.
 One letter has been attributed to Guy Fawkes.

 Extra-illustrated books are receiving attention from a new generation of scholars.
 A major conference is planned for next spring at the Herzog August Library in Wolfenbüttel, Germany along with a special issue of the journal Wolfenbütteler Notizen zur Buchgeschichte on the subject.